 The College of Idaho Theatre Department is pleased to announce its spring main stage production, the Sam Shepard drama 'A Lie of the Mind.'
 The play shows at 7:30 nightly April 17-19 and 23-26 inside Langroise Studio Theatre on the C of I campus in Caldwell, with a 2 p.m. closing matinee on April 27.
 Admission is $15 for adults and $10 for seniors and students.
 C of I students receive free admission.
 For tickets and info, call the Langroise Box Office at (208) 459-5426.

-The College of Idaho’s Whittenberger Planetarium invites the public to learn about the Spring Equinox at its March public show, set for 7 p.m. on Friday, March 14 inside Boone Science Hall on the C of I campus in Caldwell.
-Guests will have the opportunity to explore equinoxes, solstices and the circumstances that bring them about.
+The majestic and mysterious gas giants will be the topic of discussion when The College of Idaho’s Whittenberger Planetarium hosts its April public show at 7 p.m.
+Friday, April 11, inside Boone Science Hall on the C of I campus in Caldwell.
+Find out what makes these giant planets unique – and how you can find them in the sky – during the first of two public shows on gas giants.
 The show, which costs $4 for adults or $2 for children ages 4-17, also will include an overview of the current and upcoming constellations and planets visible in the Idaho night sky.